MixPayProtocol/legacy2.developers.mixpay.me/content/api/payments/payments-results.md

 ```

 :::warning
-IMPORTANT: You have to check both the `quoteSymbol` and `quoteAmount` to make sure a payment is paid successfully.
+Security note: You have to check both the `quoteSymbol` and `quoteAmount` to make sure a payment is paid successfully.
 :::